 Same thing, except the talking over the top has everything above 1kHz removed again.
 You can still hear me, but it is more difficult:

 But like I said I'm not too bad.
 I do struggle in a noisy environment, and yes, I don't go into a loud music environment.
 I do ask people to repeat themselves quite often, and will get up close to hear them.
 I notice people get a bit annoyed if you ask them to repeat themselves for the third time...and if I still didn't understand them I smile, nod my head and play along like I did hear them.
-Ah the social techniques of hearing loss...
+Ah the social techniques and strategies of hearing loss...

 Bottom line - protect your hearing!